To license this image please contact me at email@example.com.

-The other day when I flipped through the 1970s cookbook that I adapted the Bavarian cream recipe from I came across an interesting idea: adding nutmeg to crab bisque.
+The other day when I flipped through the 1970s cookbook that I adapted last week’s Bavarian cream recipe from I came across an interesting idea: adding nutmeg to crab bisque.
 I tried it on my own crab bisque recipe and was surprised how well it worked.
 The spice added a new and unexpected dimension that I really liked.
 Otherwise this recipe is pretty straightforward with mostly the usual suspects: shallot, celery, tomato paste, white wine, sherry, etc. Hope you like it! :)

 - 1 tablespoon unsalted butter